Minorities and Philosophy Chapter

 3) A Monthly Reading Group that will discuss philosophy of race and gender, feminist philosophy/theory, philosophical work by minority philosophers, and other related topics.

-Our goal is to help develop a healthier and more inclusive climate in the philosophy department at Brandeis.
+Our mission is to help develop a healthier and more inclusive climate in the philosophy department at Brandeis.
 We are going to have regular on-going meetings with the department faculty that will continue to help our chapter grow.

 Students, if there is anything you want to bring to the department's attention or if you want to help organize an event, please contact one or all of our representatives: